evmos/evmos/docs/validators/upgrades/manual.md

 Check [here](./upgrades) if the version you are upgrading require a data reset (hard fork).
 If this is not the case, you can skip to [Restart](#restart-node).
 :::

-Remove the outdated files and the reset the data:
+Remove the outdated files and reset the data:

 ```bash
 rm $HOME/.evmosd/config/addrbook.json